 More general B&M information and a bibliography can be found on my Unofficial Boston & Maine RR Page .

-From the Hannauer administration in the 1920s, the B&M organized its operations in detail.
+From the Hannauer administration (1926-9), the B&M organized its operations in detail.
 Its maximum main-line freight haul was about 300 miles from Rotterdam Jct. to Portland, and most hauls were 200 miles or less.
 The B&M was also a terminating road - it received mostly loaded cars entering New England from its western connections.
-Most cars coming in loaded were returned empty.
+In most years, the majority of cars coming in loaded were returned empty.

 The B&M also faced strong competition: the New York Central, via its ownership of the Boston & Albany offered single-road service to destinations across the Midwest and direct connections with Western railroads in Chicago and St. Louis.
 The New Haven also served the big Massachusetts cities where the B&M - NYC competition was strongest, and worked hard to get shippers to route via its Maybrook and Bay Ridge interchanges.Finally, the quality of New England highways improved rapidly from World War I onward, and its short distances favored truck competition even while over-the-road speeds were less than 40 MPH.
 But the B&M still had a lot of capital assets built for short-haul movements within New England, so running a tight ship was essential to profits.